January 5, 2026

 Most US-based companies with at least three years of continuous operations are permitted to form a plan.
 Firms with adjusted EBITDAs over $3 million may be better equipped to manage the expenses and reap the full benefits of a leveraged ESOP.
 That isn’t a hard and fast rule, though.
 Several factors influence the cost-benefit analysis underlying an employee ownership strategy.

-Beyond those statutory requirements and general guidelines, a variety of scenarios and unique goals often drive ESOP consideration.
+Beyond those statutory requirements and general guidelines, a variety of scenarios and unique goals often drive consideration of ESOPs.

 Shareholders Taking "Chips off the Table"